 I made sure I had two notes.
 One note detailed where I wanted all my things to go once I had left.
-I reflected even then about how many things I owned, and yet I had nothing.
+Even then I reflected about how many things I owned, and yet I felt like I had nothing.

 The other note told my parents not to blame themselves, my sisters that I was always with them, and demanded my friends to have one last party in my honour.
 I didn’t want to hurt anymore, but I didn’t want them to hurt either.

-The bottle of stolen Tylenol 3’s were waiting, all I had to do was settle into bed one last time.
+The bottle of stolen Tylenol 3’s and bottle of vodka were waiting, all I had to do was settle into bed one last time.

 I wasn’t sure what happened next, but I was certain that it couldn’t be worse than the pain I woke up to every morning.
 The confusion.
 The sadness.
 The lack of motivation or caring.

 I wasn’t afraid of a hell, because I was burning in one each day I got out of bed.

 I was afraid of what my friends might think if they found out that I was in the hospital because I tried to kill myself.

 I was afraid of what that first conversation with my mom might sound like after I woke up.

 I was afraid I might have to look my father in the eyes, or that my little sister might finally stop looking up into mine.